UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     > library("hdf5r") # success!
     >
     ```
     This requires that you know the location of the relevant file(s).
-These can usually be tracked down by looking at your system path variables (e.g. LD_LIBRARY_PATH) after loading the relevant module in a terminal.
+These can usually be tracked down by looking at your system path variables (e.g. `LD_LIBRARY_PATH`) after loading the relevant module in a terminal.
 It should be noted that modifying your system paths from RStudio will not help since RStudio has its own configuration file that overrides these.

     **Font Issues**

-    RStudio uses Singularity under the hood.
+    RStudio uses [Apptainer](../../containers/what_are_containers/) under the hood.
 As a result, there are some environment differences that may affect correct font formatting in images generated in RStudio.
-If you are experiencing this, add the following line to the hidden file ~/.Renviron in your account (you can create this file if it does not exist):
+If you are experiencing this, add the following line to the hidden file `~/.Renviron` in your account (you can create this file if it does not exist):

     ```
     FONTCONFIG_PATH=/opt/ohpc/pub/apps/fontconfig/2.14.2/etc/fonts